cgoates/sweeps/README.md

 By restriction to linear B-splines, it can also generate hex meshes.
 The input to the algorithm is a tet mesh on the sweepable geometry, an indication of which portions of the boundary the sweep runs from and to (the source and target surfaces), and a quad layout on the source surface of the sweep which will be swept through the volume.

+Papers
+---
+The following papers have been written based on the material in this codebase:

+C. B. Goates and K. M. Shepherd, "Harmonic-based sweeps need not yield volumetric parameterizations," *Computer-Aided Design* (2025).
+DOI: [10.1016/j.cad.2025.104007](https://doi.org/10.1016/j.cad.2025.104007)

 Presentations
 ---
 The following presentations have been given based on the material in this codebase: